oneapi-src/oneAPI-samples/Tools/VTuneProfiler/tachyon/README.md

 1. Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for VS2019" or whatever is appropriate for your Visual Studio* version.
 2. Change to the sample directory.
-3. Run the following command: `MSBuild "tachyon_samples_2022.sln" /t:Rebuild /p:Configuration="Release"`
+3. Run the following command: `MSBuild "tachyon_sample.sln" /t:Rebuild /p:Configuration="Release"`

   > **Note**: Remember to use Release mode for better performance.